Guidelines for designers:

 As a rule of thumb, everyone wants to keep costs low when ordering pins.
 Here’s a look at the factors that increase the final price of your order:

-In terms of order quantity, the main cost for manufacturers is building the initial mold for your product.
+The number of colors used in your design The complexity of your design The size of your pin The quantity of your order In terms of order quantity, the main cost for manufacturers is building the initial mold for your product.
 Once they’ve built the mold to cast your pin, the cost to add more pins to your order is not as impactful on your bottom line as the cost of creating the mold.
 Just something to keep in mind when you’re considering how large of an order you should make.